-CESAR is an educational initiative whose main objective is to engage students with the wonders of astronomy and, more generally, science and technology.
-Multiple experiences are offered within the project, for example, the Interactive Science Cases are stand-alone exercises that schools all over Europe may do in their classrooms.
-This exercises provide students with hands-on experience in real astronomy measurements or studies.
+CESAR is an educational initiative of ESA‘s Science Space Astronomy Center (ESAC) whose main objective is to engage students with the wonders of astronomy and, more generally, science and technology.
+Multiple experiences are offered within this project, from guided visits to ESAC that include on-site practical experiences, to stand-alone online exercises that make use of real scientific data and provide students with hands-on experience in real astronomy measurements or studies.

-Our job is to design Web-Tools to manipulate the data needed in those exercises and ease the task of measurement, as well as to check their results.
-By doing so, at the same time we help the teacher, who does not have to check the results one by one, and we help the student, that has no need to use complex confusing programs for just a few simple measurements.
-This far we have successfully developed three web-tools for sun-related Science Cases: One to measure the Sun rotation period, a second one to measure the differential rotation speed at different latitudes (both of them based on sunspots tracking), and a third one to measure the Venus-Sun distance (using data from a Venus transit through the Sun).
+One of our jobs in this project is to design Web-Tools that ease the tasks of measurement and data manipulation needed to solve the Science cases and at the same time check the students’ performance.
+With them, we help at the same time the teacher, who does not have to check the results one by one, and the student, that has no need to use complex confusing programs for just a few simple measurements.
+So far, we have successfully developed three web-tools for sun-related Science Cases: One to measure the Sun rotation period, a second one to measure the differential rotation speed at different latitudes (both of them based on sunspots tracking), and a third one to measure the Venus-Sun distance (using data from a Venus transit).

 Also, each web-tool is adapted to different ages with four difficulty levels.
-All of them offer measurement techniques adapted to students and still provide scientifically correct results.
-Moreover the apps are designed with a user-friendly interface, they are kind of an easy game with different steps and some funny displays, so students enjoy doing the Science Cases and associate science and astronomy to an amusing experience.
-And that is what we want in future astronomers and engineers!
+All of them offer measurement techniques adapted to different-ages students and still provide scientifically correct results.
+Moreover, the apps are designed with a user-friendly interface, they are kind of an easy game with different steps and some funny displays, so students enjoy doing the Science Cases and associate science and astronomy to an amusing experience.
+That is what we want in future astronomers and engineers!